Today's Articles

 *The Wilberforce Institute for the Study of Slavery and Emancipation opened on this date in 2006.
 The institute is a leading center specializing in researching the history of slavery and serving as a research hub concerning contemporary slavery and human rights abuses in the present age.

-The institute is housed in the historic Oriel Chambers building, next to the home of William Wilberforce.
-The Institute patron was Desmond Tutu, and the institute was opened by former President of Ghana, John Agyekum Kufuor.
-The European Regional Development Fund, Yorkshire Forward, and the Heritage Lottery Fund funded funding.
+The institute is housed in the historic Oriel Chambers building, next to William Wilberforce's home.
+Desmond Tutu was the institute's patron, and John Agyekum Kufuor, former President of Ghana, opened it.
+The European Regional Development Fund, Yorkshire Forward, and the Heritage Lottery Fund funded the institute.

 It aims to foster links with other universities worldwide, including American institutions such as Yale, Harvard, and Stanford.
 Its exhibitions profile the city's links with Africa, especially Freetown, Sierra Leone.
-As part of the University of Hull, the institute often holds public lectures on the subjects of both historical and contemporary slavery, including the annual Alderman Sydney Smith lecture, so named after the former Labor MP for Kingston upon Hull Southwest, Sydney Smith.
-In 2014, the institute was a part of 'the Long Walk to Freedom,' a series of artworks within the historic Old Town area of Hull, as part of the annual Freedom Festival.
+As part of the University of Hull, the institute frequently hosts public lectures on subjects ranging from historical to contemporary slavery, including the annual Alderman Sydney Smith lecture, named after the former Labour MP for Kingston upon Hull Southwest, Sydney Smith.
+In 2014, the institute was a part of 'The Long Walk to Freedom,' a series of artworks within the historic Old Town area of Hull, as part of the annual Freedom Festival.
 In 2015, the institute was awarded the Queen's Anniversary Prize for Further and Higher Education for its "research applied in combating modern forms of slavery."

 Reference: